The Rig

 SBIG ST-4 Autoguider

-Parallax Instrument 12.5" f/9 Ritchey Chretien Cassegrain
+Parallax Instruments 12.5" f/9 Ritchey Chretien Cassegrain

 Celestron C-11 Schmidt Cassegrain